 Now, open the Ride editor and right-click on the project and then select the new resource

-Create another one scalar variable as cmp2 and pass the value as 10 only.
+Create another one scalar variable as cmp2 and pass the value as ten only.

 And find the keyword should be equal as integer and pass the new scalar variables

-Click on Save all, and then open the test suite and click on the Resource, the resource page will open and select the browser and select the userdefinedkeywords.txt file and click ok
+Click on Save all, and then open the test suite and click on the Resource, the resource page will open and select the browser and browse the resource file which you have created will be saved in your directory and select the userdefinedkeywords.txt file and click ok

 Now select the test case and click on the Run and then click on the start button, the output is: